Regateiro/ATBCrafter/README.md

 <img src=main.png />

+The area number 5 shows the control where the number of crafts to execute using the macro shown on area 7.
+While executing, each time the macro is completed this number is decremented, so it can be used to see how many crafts are left to complete the batch.
+The progress bar on area number 6 displays visually the batch progress.
+Once full, the batch execution is finished.

 The menu bar contains four different menus:

 1. The macro menu, where macros can be opened and saved.
 It is also possible to close the application from here.